What to Do When a Client Treats You Like an Employee

 The goal is to manage your time, not let your time manage you.

-Many freelancers feel strange talking to one client about their responsibilities to other clients.
-I think this is a mistake.
-If you're open with your clients about your other deadlines, you're more likely to come across as a businessperson who's trying to follow through on commitments, instead of an undedicated worker who's shirking a project.
+3. Communicate: Many freelancers feel strange talking to one client about their responsibilities to other clients.
+We think this is a mistake; if you're open with your clients about your other deadlines, you're more likely to come across as a businessperson who's trying to follow through on commitments, instead of an undedicated worker who's shirking a project.

 You don't need to share the details.
 Just don't be afraid to speak up when a client request would come into conflict with your other responsibilities.
 If it makes you feel better, think of it not as saying no, but saying "not right now" – and then move that client to the top of the list, next time there's a conflict.